 Areas of Focus

-It’s a very powerful North Star for all of us.
-In 2021–22 the PSESD Board of Directors worked to provide more clarity regarding our End and in spring of 2022, adopted five goal areas we refer to as “Sub-Ends.”
+In spring of 2022, adopted five goal areas we refer to as “Sub-Ends.”
 These goal areas further describe what our End would look like if it were our reality.

 Those five focus areas envision a day that we would:

-“the PSESD End goal is to ensure success for every child and a future filled with opportunities.
-To achieve this, we need measurements to provide us with information regarding our progress, positive as well as negative.
-We want to know, if our anti-racist practices and trainings within and outside the agency are supporting multicultural communities, if we are guiding early learners, youth, and young adults to achieving success, if our students have the lifelong skills to transition to further education and careers with confidence to succeed, and if we are providing school systems with sufficient support and necessary resources.”
+To achieve our End, we need measurements to provide us with information regarding our progress, positive as well as negative.
+We want to know if our anti-racist practices and trainings within and outside the agency are supporting multicultural communities, if we are guiding early learners, youth, and young adults to achieving success, if our students have the lifelong skills to transition to further education and careers with confidence to succeed, and if we are providing school systems with sufficient support and necessary resources.

 1.1 Just and Humanizing (Antiracist and Multicultural) School Communities